 'Passionate Cook with more than six years of experience in the upscale restaurant market.
 Primarily focused on increasing brand recognition and loyalty by providing superior dining experiences for guests.
 Extensive culinary and knife skills, and kitchen management experience'

 'Line Cook with seven years of experience in Asian, Creole, and Middle Eastern Cuisines.
-Proven expertise in creating unique sauces, cooking seafood and poultry dishes, as well as following complicated recipes Demonstrated skills in improving cooking processes and reducing food waste and costs.'
+Proven expertise in creating unique sauces, cooking seafood and poultry dishes, as well as following complicated recipes, demonstrated skills in improving cooking processes and reducing food waste and costs.'

-Cook Job Descriptions, Responsibilities and Duties
+Cook Job Description and Duties

 An employer would expect to see the following proven foundational duties and skill sets within an applicant’s resume, depending on educational level and career stage.